MohammedHassanLatif/FSND-Capstone-Casting-agency/README.md

 ### RBAC

-in this web app there's three roles in addtion to the anonymous and feshly signed up user.
+in this web app there's three roles in addtion to the anonymous and freshly signed up user.

 1- Casting-asistant this user can view actors and movies in list and in detalis